wavemaker/docs/learn/on-premise/wme-launching-instances-in-esxi-iso.md

 ---
 ---

-## Launch instances in Esxi using ISO
+### Launch instances in Esxi using ISO
+ **Prerequisite**
+ - Ubuntu ISO file downloaded (Ex: link for download the Ubuntu 16.04.6 ISO image [ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso) )
+ - VMware ESXi version 6.5 or higher
+ - Permision for launching OVA.
  This guide has written based on Exsi version 6.5.

-- click on the link for download the Ubuntu 16.04.6 ISO image [ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso)
+ **Steps**

 - Upload ubuntu server iso image to the database store
 - Select Create / Register VM
 - Select creation type as a new virtual machine